sjau/adstop/README.md

 # adstop

 adstop is a small bash script that will fetch several other publicated ad and tracker servers and generate a hosts file containing them for blacklisting.
-Basically it just creates entries like
+Basically it just creates entries like:

 ```
 0.0.0.0 ad.domain.tld